dmtrKovalenko/workspace-climate-control/README.md

 cargo install --locked co2nsole
 ```

+### Calibration

+You can calibrate both CO2 and temperature level.

+* To perform CO2 calibration (you should do it on the very start): get the sensor out to the fresh air for 20 minutes and send the calibration command
+* Temperature calibration is used using software by entering the current temperature (can be checked on other termostat)

 #### MacOS note

 It is required to run Bluetooth for your terminal emulator.
 You can do this by going to System Preferences -> Security & Privacy -> Privacy -> Bluetooth and checking your terminal emulator.